-Village banks in Vientiane Capital are internally registered and monitored by their respective network organizations, which first appeared on the scene in 2003; to date none is registered with BOL.
-As a first step, we propose that the forum facilitates the registration of all village banks as NDTMFIs through their network organizations.
-The networks will also provide reporting and monitoring services as well as guidance and supervision, over and above BOL stipulations for NDTMFIs.
-Special efforts should be made to establish an atmosphere of mutual learning and confidence-building between the village banks and BOL.
+Village banks in Vientiane Capital are internally registered and monitored by their respective network organizations, which have evolved since 2003; to-date none is registered with BOL.
+As a first step we propose to the forum facilitating the registration of all village banks as NDTMFIs with BOL through their network organizations.
+The networks will also provide reporting and monitoring services as well as guidance and supervision, over and above stipulations by BOL for NDTMFIs.
+Special efforts should be made to establish an atmosphere of mutual learning and confidence building between the village banks and BOL, as a prerequisite of regulatory adaptations on the part of BOL and a positive attitude to the advantages of an adapted regulation on the part of the village banks.

-The forum could also examine the feasibility of registering the network organizations as NDTMFIs with village banks as members.
-However, this would lead the networks in a different direction, as they have not been designed as financial institutions, and their financial activities would have to be newly developed.
-This might also create a conflict of interest between the networks' guidance and supervision functions and their new financial operations.
-This is therefore not recommended.
+The forum may also examine the feasibility of registering the network organizations as NDTMFIs comprising village banks as members.
+However, this would lead the networks in a different direction as they have not been designed as financial institutions, and their financial activities would have to be newly developed.
+This might also create a conflict of interest of the guidance and supervision functions of the networks with their any new financial operations.
+This is not recommended.